traceloop/jest-opentelemetry/README.md

   </a>
 </h4>

-Jest OpenTelemetry allows you to write, build and run end to end tests based on OpenTelemetry traces with [Jest-like](https://jestjs.io/) syntax.
+Jest OpenTelemetry allows you to write, build and run integration tests based on OpenTelemetry traces with [Jest-like](https://jestjs.io/) syntax.
 You can:

 - 🕵️ Test any side-effect in your system: an email was sent, a database was updated, a BI event was reported, etc.
 - 👩‍💻 Run your tests and connect to a local or remote test environment.